 Decision making process

 To arrive at a decision, you first need to identify and access the problem or situation.
 Then develop a list of all the potential solutions or approaches to deal with the issue.
 This is not something to do in a hurry.
 You need to thoroughly investigate the pros and cons of each option or alternative.
 However, don’t remain fixed at this point.
 You must evaluate each option carefully and make your decision within the shortest time frame possible.
 Then, go ahead and implement it.
 The outcome may be favorable.
 It may not be.
 But then, it’s important to act first and then review your decision in light of the result.

 Do you suck at making decisions?

 The criteria to check against are listed below.
 Do not forget that it is not an issue of whether you make wise or foolish decisions.
-Every choice, good or terrible, is useful.
+It is that you cannot follow the steps of decision making process.
+However, every decision, good or terrible, is useful.
 You can gain knowledge from mistakes.
 Making poor decisions is preferable to making none at all.

 This alludes to a lack of enthusiasm for novel projects or the specifics of how to accomplish something more effectively.
 This is quite similar to complacency, which is a state of contentment with one’s accomplishments.
 Apathy is when a person shows little interest in making new choices that will advance them.
 They believe that what they have or their current situation is sufficient.
 They don’t care about new opportunities.